ELM: A Hybrid Ensemble of Language Models for Automated Tumor Group Classification in Population-Based Cancer Registries: Introduction

 \section{Introduction}

-Globally, there are an estimated 10.4 million cancer deaths and 20.0 million new cancer cases in 2022.
-This number is projected to increase to 18.5 million deaths and 35.3 million new cancer cases by 2050\footnote{\url{https://gco.iarc.who.int}} \cite{sung2021global}.
-It is the role of regional Population Based Cancer Registries (PBCRs) to collect standardized data on all cancer cases \cite{parkin2006evolution}.
-The primary data source for PBCRs are pathology reports, which are generated from pathologist's description of tissue/fluid samples.
-Pathology reports are unstructured pieces of text and contain information on diagnosis, cancer type, biomarkers, stage of disease, etc. as determined by a pathologist.
+Globally, there are an estimated 10.4 million cancer deaths and 20.0 million new cancer cases in 2022, projected to increase to 18.5 million deaths and 35.3 million new cases by 2050\footnote{\url{https://gco.iarc.who.int}} \cite{sung2021global}.
+Population-Based Cancer Registries (PBCRs) serve the critical role of collecting standardized data on all cancer cases within defined populations \cite{parkin2006evolution}.
+The primary data source for PBCRs consists of pathology reports—unstructured clinical documents generated from pathologists' examination of tissue and fluid samples, containing essential information about diagnosis, cancer type, biomarkers, and disease stage.

-Pathology reports are used to extract essential data required to populate cancer registry databases.
-The data is then used for cancer surveillance, cancer control and prevention, and clinical research \cite{parkin2006evolution}.
-Structured data collection from unstructured pathology reports is a monumental task, especially given the volume of the incoming pathology reports, where a medium-sized PBCR can expect hundreds of thousands of pathology reports per-year \cite{chtourou2023impact}.
-PBCRs rely on the subject matter experts (SMEs) for manual review of the pathology reports for data abstraction.
+Structured data extracted from pathology reports populate cancer registry databases that underpin cancer surveillance, prevention programs, and clinical research \cite{parkin2006evolution}.
+However, this data extraction represents a monumental challenge given the volume involved: medium-sized PBCRs process hundreds of thousands of pathology reports annually \cite{chtourou2023impact}.
+PBCRs currently rely on trained registrars and subject matter experts (SMEs) to manually review and abstract data from these complex clinical documents.